z4laxis/Roblox-Client-Settings/README.md

-# How to unlock your FPS on Roblox without using "rbxfpsunlocker.exe" :
+# How to unlock your FPS on Roblox :

 ## Step 0 :
 ### You will need a JSON file named "ClientsSettings.json", it is available to download or simply to copy.